LuisAlejandro/agoras/docs/facebook.rst

 After authorization, you can perform actions without providing tokens.
 Credentials are automatically refreshed when needed.

-For CI/CD environments, see :doc:`credentials/facebook` for headless authorization setup.
+For CI/CD environments, see :doc:`credentials/facebook` for unattended execution setup.

 Post to Facebook
 ----------------